ec-europa/joinup-dev/README.md

     ```

 * Install Virtuoso.
 For basic instructions, see [setting up
   Virtuoso](/web/modules/custom/rdf_entity/README.md).
+  Due to [a bug in Virtuoso 6](https://github.com/openlink/virtuoso-opensource/issues/303) it is recommended to use Virtuoso 7.
-During installation some
-  RDF based taxonomies will be imported from the `resources/fixtures` folder.
+  During installation some RDF based taxonomies will be imported from the `resources/fixtures` folder.
   Make sure Virtuoso can read from this folder by adding it to the `DirsAllowed`
   setting in your `virtuoso.ini`.
 For example: